raymondEhlers/OVERWATCH/tests/README.md

 This assumes you are running from the `tests` folder (as suggested above) and will be report on which tests are the slowest as well as provide a coverage report for (in this case) the entire `overwatch` module.
 This can be adapted as desired.

+You can skip slow tests (those related to intentionally failing copy tests) with the additional argument `-m "not slow"`.